HugoNikanor/calp/README.md

 before will ignore any local modifications.

+If the checked in file needs to be updated, add add back to the worktree (`--no-skip-worktree`), and run

+    ./calp update-zoneinfo --include-default-warning \
+        -o module/datetime/timezone/vendored-tzdb.scm \
+        UTC

 Techical Details
 ----------------
 - Internally all weeks start on sunday, which is repsenented as `0`.